aj3616/Forcasting-US-Election-2024/README.md

 We use the “poll-of-polls” approach to combine results from various polls, smoothing out biases and reducing variance.
 We selected a single pollster for deep analysis, examining their methodology to assess strengths and weaknesses.

 Model Building
 We built a linear (or generalized linear) regression model to predict the election outcome based on aggregated polling data.
-The model takes into account several predictors, including:
+The final model we selected takes end_date and pollster variable for prediction.

-TODO:

 Reproducibility: